Moodybleu/Heidi-Says/README.md

  ## Stretch Goals
  - Hard mode makes you start from the beginning
- - screen glows red if you have 1 patience point left (Life)
+ - gif of Heidi on the page during game play
  - music plays in background
- - balls will change color on next round
+ - balls will change to completely different colors on next round
- - heidi running away gif upon game win
+ - Heidi running away gif upon game win
+ - add cartoon running sound to Heidi gif
  - page gets "Slobbered" if you lose